MicrosoftDocs/windows-itpro-docs/windows/deploy/windows-10-poc-mdt.md

 ### Replace a computer with Windows 10

 At a high level, the computer replace process consists of:<BR>
-- A special replace task sequence runs the USMT backup and an optional full Window Imaging (WIM) backup.<BR>
+- A special replace task sequence that runs the USMT backup and an optional full Window Imaging (WIM) backup.<BR>
-- On the new machine, a standard bare-metal deployment is performed.
-At the end of the bare-metal deployment, the USMT backup from the old computer is restored.
+- A standard OS deployment on a new computer.
+At the end of the deployment, the USMT backup from the old computer is restored.

 #### Create a backup-only task sequence

-1. On SRV1, right-click the MDT Production deployment share, click **Properties**, click the **Rules** tab, and change the line **SkipUserData=YES** to **SkipUserData=NO**.
+1. On SRV1, in the deployment workbench console, right-click the MDT Production deployment share, click **Properties**, click the **Rules** tab, and change the line **SkipUserData=YES** to **SkipUserData=NO**.
 2. Click **OK**, right-click **MDT Production**, click **Update Deployment Share** and accept the default options in the wizard to update the share.
 3. Type the following commands at an elevated Windows PowerShell prompt on SRV1:
     ```